Fairfax (TV series)

 Fairfax is an American adult animated comedy television series created by Matt Hausfater, Aaron Buchsbaum, and Teddy Riley.
 The series is voiced by Skyler Gisondo, Kiersey Clemons, Peter S. Kim, and Jaboukie Young-White.
 It was released on Amazon Prime Video on October 29, 2021.

 Premise

-Four middle school best friends embark on a never-ending quest for popularity on Fairfax Avenue – Los Angeles' pulsing heart of hypebeast culture.
+Four middle school best friends attempt to become popular on Fairfax Avenue – the heart of Los Angeles' hypebeast culture.